apfelaudio/eurorack-pmod/README.md

 ### This project is:
 - The design for a Eurorack-compatible PCB and front-panel, including a [PMOD](https://en.wikipedia.org/wiki/Pmod_Interface) connector (compatible with most FPGA dev boards).
 PCB designed in [KiCAD](https://www.kicad.org/).
-- Various [example cores](gateware/cores), initially targeting an [iCEBreaker FPGA](https://1bitsquared.com/products/icebreaker) (and trivially synthesizeable on other FPGAs).
+- Various [example cores](gateware/cores) (and calibration / driver cores for the audio CODEC) initially targeting an [iCEBreaker FPGA](https://1bitsquared.com/products/icebreaker).
 Examples include calibration, sampling, effects, synthesis sources and so on.
 The design files can be synthesized to a bitstream using Yosys' [oss-cad-suite](https://github.com/YosysHQ/oss-cad-suite-build).
+- (new!)
+A [VCV Rack plugin](https://github.com/schnommus/verilog-vcvrack) so you can simulate your Verilog designs in a completely virtual modular system, no hardware required.

 ## Hardware details
 - 4HP module compatible with modular synthesizer systems.